locate-place/php-location-api/README.md

 bin/console location:import import/location/DE.txt
 ```

-Takes about 60 seconds for 10000 lines.
+Takes about 20 seconds for 10000 lines.
 The country DE for
-example with 200000 needs about half an hour to import.
+example with 200000 needs about seven minutes to import.
 Depending on the performance of the system used and the
 amounts of data in the table.